-Basar, the headquarters of the Leparada district of the state of Arunachal Pradesh in India is a picturesque valley nestled between the gentle sloping hills of the lesser Himalayas.
+Basar, the headquarters of the Leparada district of the state of Arunachal Pradesh in India is a picturesque valley nestled in the gentle sloping hills of the lesser Himalayas.
 The indigenous tribe Galo primarily inhabits the area.
 Thick deciduous forests covers the hills that surrounds the town, and are home to a diversity of wildlife.
-The population of Basar is estimated to be around 20000.

 Climate & Topography

 The natives of Basar are Galo tribe, one of 26 major tribes of Arunachal Pradesh.
 The population is estimated to be around 20000, spread over 4 administrative circles namely Basar, Tirbin, Sago, and Dari which is constituted by dozens of rustic tribal villages.
 The people primarily practice agriculture, Wet Rice Cultivation in the fertile valleys and Jhum (Shifting) cultivation in the mountains.
 The Galo tribe is primarily animists that revere the forests & spirits and numerous entities.
 Donyi-Polo (Sun-Moon) is the principal Indigenous religion, however, a major chunk of the natives follows Christianity.
 Mopin is a festival celebrated by the Galos during the month of April for good harvest and prosperity.